Best Of18 min read

 Cons:

-- Interface can feel cluttered with so many features crammed in
+• Interface can feel cluttered with so many features packed in

-- Customer support response times vary depending on your tier
+• Customer support response times vary by tier

 #4.
 Drip — Best for AI-Powered E-Commerce Brands

 The platform tracks individual customer journeys across your website, store, and email interactions, then lets you build highly personalized flows based on that data.
-Purchase behavior, browsing patterns, cart abandonment — all of it feeds into the automation engine.
-It's technically impressive, and the reporting actually shows you revenue generated per email, not just opens and clicks.
-That last part, honestly, is something more platforms should be doing by default.
+Purchase behavior, browsing patterns, cart abandonment — it all feeds into the automation engine.
+What really stands out is the reporting: you can see actual revenue generated per email, not just opens and clicks.
+That's something more platforms should be doing from day one.

 Key Features: